-For any delivered home health service to be payable, the Medicaid Agency requires home health providers to develop and implement an individualized Plan of Care (POC) for the client.
+For any delivered home health service to be payable, the Medicaid agency requires home health providers to develop and implement an individualized POC for the client.

 Note: Home health providers are required to comply with audits and/or site visits to ensure quality of care and compliance with state rule.
-All documentation in the client record, including the signed Plan of Care, must be made available to the Medicaid Agency upon request.
+All documentation in the client record, including the signed Plan of Care, must be made available to the Medicaid agency upon request.
 (Refer to WAC 182-502-0020.

-About the Plan of Care (POC)
+About the POC